StanfordVL/behavior/docs/evaluating.md

 export OUTPUT_DIR=path/to/your/output/dir/for/example/tmp
 python -m behavior.benchmark.behavior_benchmark --agent-class PPO --ckpt-path /tmp/my_checkpoint --split cleaning_toilet
 ```
-We provide pretrained checkpoints in `behavior/benchmark/agents/checkpoints`
+We provide pretrained checkpoints in `behavior/benchmark/agents/checkpoints`.
+Due to refactoring changes in the `BehaviorRobot`, the dimensionality of the action space may have changed.

 #### Evaluating on a single activity instance